Victor Lindelöf: 2023–24 season

 On 11 November 2023, Lindelöf scored his first goal for Manchester United since December 2020 in a 1–0 win over Luton Town at Old Trafford.
 In December 2023, Manchester United announced they triggered their option to extend Victor Lindelof's contract by a year, until July 2025.

 2024–25 season

 On 2 March 2025, Lindelöf missed a penalty in a fifth round FA Cup penalty shootout against Fulham.
 Lindelof's kick was too central, allowing Fulham to knock Manchester United out of the competition.

 In May 2025, Manchester United announced that Lindelöf would be leaving once his contract expired at the end of the 2024–25 season.

 Aston Villa

 On 1 September 2025, Lindelöf joined Aston Villa on a free transfer.
 On 13 September 2025, he made his Aston Villa debut as a second-half substitute in a 0–0 away draw at Everton, playing in midfield.
+After an injury to Pau Torres, with Tyrone Mings already unavailable through injury, Lindelöf started his first league game for Villa on 14 December 2025, a 3–2 victory away at West Ham United, in which he assisted Morgan Rogers' winning goal.
+On 20 May 2026, Lindelöf started in the 2026 UEFA Europa League final, which Aston Villa won 3–0.